 The result of rejecting God’s grace

-In the same way, people who don’t accept God’s grace are rejecting God.
+In the same way, people who after knowing about God’s grace, don’t accept it, are rejecting God.
 They are shutting out both him and his blessings.

 But when grace is shown to the wicked, they do not learn righteousness; even in a land of uprightness they go on doing evil and do not regard the majesty of the Lord.
 (Isaiah 26:10)

 The wicked in this passage are those who don’t respond to the grace that God offers, but continue in defiance of him.
 It does not please God when people reject his grace—it offends him.
 God sent his only Son to die for us, which was the most precious gift he could give to us.
 This special gift was offered as a means of reconciling us back to God, so those who hear about it and reject it are also rejecting God himself.
 At the final judgment, God will have no choice but to reject those who reject him.